Water quality status and swimming conditions

 📍 Northwest Maui, between Kaʻanapali and Kapalua

-Napili Bay is a protected, crescent-shaped bay on northwest Maui with generally good water quality under normal dry conditions.
+Napili Bay is a protected, crescent-shaped bay on northwest Maui with historically baseline water quality under normal dry conditions.
 The bay benefits from its relatively open exposure to the northwest and good tidal flushing.
 The surrounding area is primarily residential and small hotels rather than heavy commercial development, which helps.

 The main water quality risk factor here is stormwater runoff after heavy rain.
 The bay's somewhat enclosed shape means it doesn't flush contaminants as quickly as an open-coast beach.
 The DOH does not monitor this beach as regularly as some others, so visual assessment is always important.